Name: Mike Bauder '24

 Hometown: Bordentown, NJ

-Undergrad: Rider University, NJ
+Undergrad: Rider University

 Interests: Public Interest, Environmental Justice, Gender-based Violence